Mottysc/PlotAkta/README.md

 # Edits:

-The script now gets a folder instead of a file, and produces chromatograms from all csv files in subfolders.
+The script now gets a folder instead of a file and produces chromatograms from all csv files in subfolders.

-Added `-y` - Specify the y max for all plots, to standardise the graphs, for example, `-y600`
+Added `-y` - Specify the y max for all plots to standardise the graphs, for example, `-y600`

 # Plot Akta Results